Slack for sales

 Slack helps sales teams close more deals and work smarter with cross-functional partners.
 Use public channels for improved visibility between sales, marketing, product, and support so you’re working towards the same goals.

-- Celebrate new deals and share important context across the company.
+- Share wins and important information across the company.

-- Automatically get sales data and alerts for important deadlines right in Slack by connecting your CRM.
+- Automatically get sales data and alerts in Slack.

-Use emoji reactions to congratulate teammates and eliminate those lengthy reply-all email chains.
+Use emoji reactions to praise members and eliminate those lengthy reply-all email chains.

 - Offboarding: Similarly, communicating in Slack ensures valuable information doesn’t get locked away in archived inboxes when people leave the company.